 The increasing demands on this type of funding open up new opportunities for crowdfunding platforms to grow and get more profits.
 Startups may choose to raise funds through an online crowdfunding platform, or look to funding societies for potential investors.
 The minimum investment requirement is often achievable for the average investor, and crowdfunding relies heavily on volume over price.

 Before setting your own crowdfunding platform, it is necessary to understand the options available because the requirements for setting up will vary based on your business model.
 Basically, there are 4 forms of crowdfunding companies:

-- Donation crowdfunding companies: In this model, those individuals who give out money won’t expect anything in return for their donation.
-Thus, it is often used for artistic endeavors and charities.
+- Donation-based Crowdfunding Companies: In this model, those individuals who give out money won’t expect anything in return for their donation.
+Thus, it is often used for artistic endeavours and charities.

-- Equity crowdfunding companies: This model is similar to investing in stocks except that the companies are all private instead of listed.
+- Equity-based Crowdfunding Companies: This model is similar to investing in stocks except that the companies are all private instead of listed.
 Investors will provide capital in exchange for the stake in the businesses.
 Thus, they will get dividends and capital as the share values increase.

-In Singapore, all crowdfunding platforms which offer an alternative financing model for SME enterprises and start-ups must be licensed and regulated by th MAS (Monetary Authority of Singapore).
-Therefore, if you are planning to set up your crowdfunding business, your first need to make sure that the company meets all the requirements by MAS.
+In Singapore, all crowdfunding platforms which offer an alternative financing model for SME enterprises and start-ups must be licensed and regulated by MAS.
+Therefore, if you are planning to set up your crowdfunding business, you first need to make sure that the company meets all the requirements by MAS.